kloeckner-i/ember-cli-mirage-graphql/README.md

     and the argument value.
    */
   argsMap: {
-    Person: { // variables are mapped on a per-type basis
+    Person: { // arguments are mapped on a per-type basis
       pageSize: (records, _, pageSize) => records.slice(0, pageSize)
     }
   }